The Consultative Process

 The Counsellor Approach

-Today's business challenges require better products, customised services and complex solutions.
-As organisations strive to address their clients' critical business issues, technical professionals play an important role in creating and implementing solutions for external and internal clients.
+As organisations strive to address their clients’ critical business issues, technical professionals play an important role in creating and implementing solutions for external and internal clients.
 While they are experts in their areas, many technical professionals are not equipped to handle the business side of a project.
-They need consultative problem-solving skills to create value for clients and they need to integrate their technical skills into a consultative process.
+They need consultative problem-solving skills to create value for clients, and they need to integrate their technical skills into a consultative process.
 When they are able to do this, the technical professional becomes a real source of competitive advantage.

 The Consultative Process establishes a basic philosophy of consulting with a common and easily understood approach.
-Implemented as a flexible and integrated Human Performance Improvement (HPI) solution, it enables a consistent client experience from technical professionals, effective coaching and performance management with a variety of tools and overall increased effectiveness.
+Implemented as a flexible and integrated human performance improvement solution, it enables a consistent client experience from technical professionals, effective coaching and performance management with a variety of tools, and overall increased effectiveness.

+TCP has five integrated learning modules, as shown on the following page.
 TCP can be delivered in modular format over non-consecutive days to allow application between sessions.
-TCP can be taught by a Wilson Learning facilitator or by an organisation's own leader-trained in-house professional.
+The program can be taught by a Wilson Learning facilitator or by an organisation’s own leader-trained in-house professional.

-- Post-learning reinforcement activities (optional) for both the manager and participant support both skill application and implementation.
+- Post-learning reinforcement activities available for both the manager and participant

-As a result, TCP becomes part of your organisation's selling practises, benefiting customers and increasing productivity.
+As a result, The Consultative Process becomes part of your organisation’s selling practises, benefiting customers and increasing productivity.

 Enabling Improved Performance

 Driving behaviour and performance change requires constant reinforcement.
-It's for this reason that organisations that use The Consultative Process (TCP) can access optional application, reinforcement and support tools.
-These additional learning components—application exercises, Job Aid Cards, planners, etc.—can be customised to ensure that technical professionals can continue to enhance their newly acquired skills and behaviours upon returning to work.
+It’s for this reason that organisations that use TCP can access optional application, reinforcement, and support tools.
+These additional learning components—application exercises, job aid cards, planners, etc.—can be customised to ensure that technical professionals can continue to enhance their newly acquired skills and behaviours upon returning to work.
 Involving managers early on and training them to coach for improved performance is also fundamental to a successful TCP implementation.

 To discover how we ensure learning is reinforced and applied for improved performance, see our Learning Transfer Approach.

-In most implementations, Wilson Learning will partner with your organisation to measure the initial behavioural changes and business results.
-Our common interest is to make sure that The Consultative Process delivers the results you seek.
-We are committed to helping you succeed and we will work with you to set up measurement systems to help move desired change forward and sustain the momentum of your implementation.
+Wilson Learning will partner with your organisation to measure the initial behavioural changes and business results.
+We will work with you to set up evaluation systems that help improve outcomes and sustain the momentum of your implementation.

 To learn more about measuring the impact of learning, visit Measurement and Evaluation Services.

-This offering, like all others from Wilson Learning, can be customised to reflect your (sales) environment and business priorities and can be integrated with your (sales) processes.
+This offering, like all others from Wilson Learning, can be customised to reflect your environment and business priorities and can be integrated with your processes.